systematicImplementation

 Feature-Focused Messaging

-Listing features instead of explaining customer benefits and outcomes
+Listing product features instead of explaining customer benefits and outcomes.
+Features describe what your product does; value propositions explain why customers should care.

 Generic Statements